Synchronization and Hopf Bifurcation in Stuart--Landau Networks: Introduction

-In this work, we focus on networks of Stuart--Landau oscillators with identical natural frequencies and investigate synchronization across general network topologies.
-Our analysis reveals that a single synchronized oscillatory state admits complementary mathematical descriptions, depending on the network structure and parameter regime.
 The two approaches provide complementary descriptions of the same synchronized state: the first establishes its robustness across general network topologies, while the second resolves its onset and modal structure in highly symmetric networks at criticality $\mu=0$.
 In Section \ref{K}, we consider general connected network topologies and study synchronization away from criticality.
 We first characterize sufficient conditions that prevent amplitude death, and then show that oscillator amplitudes asymptotically align, leading the system toward complete synchronization.
-In Section \ref{Hopf}, we turn to the critical regime and examine synchronization through the lens of Hopf bifurcation.
-While the synchronized dynamics of two coupled Stuart--Landau oscillators have been fully characterized in \cite{ermentrout1991adaptive, ermentrout1991multiple}, a systematic analysis for networks with more than two oscillators remains largely unexplored.
-Focusing on general ring topologies, we analyze the Hopf bifurcation structure of the networked system and show that synchronized oscillations can also arise when amplitude dynamics are explicitly taken into account.
+In Section \ref{Hopf}, we turn to ring networks and study the synchronous Hopf bifurcation together with the critical structure of the non-synchronous spatial modes.
+While the synchronized dynamics of two coupled Stuart--Landau oscillators have been studied in \cite{ermentrout1991adaptive,ermentrout1991multiple}, larger ring networks contain additional non-synchronous modes and symmetry-induced multiplicities.
+We first restrict the dynamics to the invariant synchronous manifold and show that a supercritical Hopf bifurcation at $\mu=0$ gives rise to an exact branch of synchronous periodic solutions of the full network.
+We then analyze the full linearization at the origin using its block-circulant structure and Fourier diagonalization.
+This analysis yields the critical parameter values and multiplicities of the non-synchronous modes, with the all-to-all coupling case treated separately.
+Since this linear information alone does not determine the existence or stability of nonlinear non-synchronous branches, we complement it with a detailed center-manifold analysis for $N=7$ and $s=2$, where the first non-synchronous critical value is shared by the paired modes $j=2$ and $j=7$.
+The resulting cubic amplitude equations describe the rotating-wave and standing-wave patterns and classify the corresponding equilibria within the reduced squared-amplitude equations.
+The numerical simulations display the corresponding rotating-wave patterns and compare their behavior within the corresponding invariant subspaces with that of the unrestricted full system.

+The ring-network analysis is intended as a complementary structural study of how spatial symmetry organizes critical modes and their multiplicities.
+Except for the exact synchronous and single-mode rotating-wave solutions explicitly identified below, we do not claim a general existence or stability theory for nonlinear non-synchronous branches of the full network.
+In particular, the standing-wave stability classification is made only within the leading-order cubic squared-amplitude equations.